drhsqlite/fossil-mirror/www/fpp.md

   *   Do not allow tags to be added to a check-in created by a different developer.

-The foregoing is not an exhaustive list of the kinds of behavior that FDD is suppose to detect and prevent.
-It is just a representative sample of the kinds of changes FDD is intended to detect and disallow.
+The foregoing is not an exhaustive list of the kinds of behavior that FPP is suppose to detect and prevent.
+It is just a representative sample of the kinds of changes FPP is intended to detect and disallow.

 Rules can be written such that they apply only to specific developers, groups or classes of developers, or to everyone other than administrators.
-Administrators can also be subject to FDD rules, though they have the option to override.
+Administrators can also be subject to FPP rules, though they have the option to override.

 ## Mechanism

-FDD is a set of rules contained in a single configuration setting.
+FPP is a set of rules contained in a single configuration setting.
 The rules consist of Boolean expression and error message pairs.
 At the end of each push request received by the server, all boolean expressions are evaluated.
 If any boolean is true, then the push